healthgovau/health-design-system-starter-kit/README.md

 ### Static HTML

-To compile scss and copy htm on change run: `npm run html`
+To compile scss and copy html on change run: `npm run html`

 ### React
 The react files are located in the ./react folder

 To run a local server run and :  `npm run react`
-To build react run:        ` npm run react:build`
+To build react run:        `npm run react:build`

 ### Handlebars